Shadow Panther's Basic Tips for Improving Your Rogue

 Tip #12: Leveling up your weapon skills

 There's an easy way to level up all of your weapon skills.
 Buy some low level versions of each weapon from a weapon vendor.
 Get fast weapons and buy several of each, so you don't have to worry about repairing them.
 Do the same for ranged weapons, getting plenty of ammunition.
 Now, head out to the entrance of Shadow Labs where you can fight the endless stream of enemies for hours, leveling up all of your weapon skills at once, without worrying too much about being attacked.
+This process will go even faster if you equip some cheap Intellect gear to help you skill up faster.

 Tip #13: Ring of Ghoulish Delight is not a good ring for PVE

 It just isn't.
 It's a decent starter ring for your PVP gear, but that's about it.
-Purple does not always mean better.

 Tip #14: Felsteel Longblade (Failsteel Lawlblade) is not a good sword for your main hand or offhand